Thailand: Temples, Islands, and the Best Street Food on Earth

 - Private rooms and boutique hotels

-- Mix of street food and restaurants
+- Mix of street food and proper restaurants

-- Domestic flights between cities
+- Domestic flights between regions

 - Island tours, cooking classes, day trips